Sh0ckWave473/cse15l-lab-reports/LabReport1.md

 If you have git, you do not need to install the program.
 Otherwise follow this [link](https://gitforwindows.org/) and install it to your device.
-Now, have VScode open and open a new terminal by using Terminal &rarr; New Terminal from the drop down menu Afterwards, enter this command into your terminal: *ssh cs15lsp23zz@ieng6.ucsd.edu*
+Now, have VScode open and open a new terminal by using Terminal &rarr; New Terminal from the drop down menu Afterwards, enter this command into your terminal:

+*ssh cs15lsp23zz@ieng6.ucsd.edu*

-(zz should be replaced with whatever shows up inyour own username)
+(zz should be replaced with whatever shows up in your own username)

 If the command worked correctly, your should see a message asking you if you want to continue connecting.
 It is fine to say **yes**.
 This will cause the terminal to ask for your password which should be the password for your own account